 The Disease trial phase column reflects the maximum clinical trials phase in which the drug was studied for the analyzed pathology.

 Repurposing drugs

-Table 10.
-Repurposed drugs used in clinical trials for other pathologies (prospective drugs against the identified drug targets on the basis of literature curation in $HumanPSD^{TM}$ database)
+Table 9.
+Repurposed drugs used in clinical trials for other pathologies (prospective drugs against the identified drug targets on the basis of literature curation in HumanPSDTM database) See full table $\rightarrow$

-• see tul ı tab $\rightarrow$